Skip to main content

 The examination consists of

-The written part (grammar test, reading comprehension, and listening) consists of a test for the standardized internationally recognised University of Cambridge Exam (FCE).
 The test costs 200 CZK – the faculty covers the first attempt.
-In case of failure, the student must pay for further attempts directly at the British Centre of the University of South Bohemia. https://www.britskecentrum.cz/index.php?akce=testovani
+In case of failure, the student must pay for further attempts directly at the British Centre of the University of South Bohemia.

-The oral part: the student prepares a presentation on the topic of their dissertation.
-The presentation must last at least 10 minutes, and the student should prepare at least 7 slides.
-The student is not allowed to read the presentation.
-The presentation must be sent to
+The oral part: Students prepare a presentation on the topic of their dissertation.
+The presentation must last at least 10 minutes, and it must consist of at least 9 slides.
+Students are not allowed to read the presentation.

 How to prepare for the test

-There are many online materials available, for example: https://learnenglish.britishcouncil.org/
+• There are many online materials available, for example: https://learnenglish.britishcouncil.org/

-Students can use any B2-level textbooks and tests (also available online).
+• Students can use any B2-level textbooks and tests (also available online).

-It is also recommended to visit the Academic Library and the British Centre, where many textbooks and sample tests for the required level are available.
+• It is also recommended to visit the Academic Library and the British Centre, where many textbooks and sample tests for the required level are available.

 How to register for the examination